 Only one catch clause executes for a given exception.
-If you want to include a safety net to catch more general exceptions

-(such as System.Exception), you must put the more specific handlers first.
+If you want to include a safety net to catch more general exceptions (such as System.Exception) you must put the more specific handlers first.

-You can catch an exception without specifying a variable, if you don't need to access its properties:
+An exception can be caught without specifying a variable, if you don't need to access its properties:

 '''

-catch (OverflowException) // no variable
+catch (OverflowException) // no variable \{ \dots \}

-{ ... }

 '''